Sign In

 jgaunt@ctlinternational.com.au

-The fumigation event must take place at either a registered establishment approved by the Grain and Seed exports Program for fumigating logs for export to China or in a bulk vessel hold - fumigation in bulk vessel holds require a fumigation plan sent to the Grain and Seed Exports Program, details further below.
+The fumigation event must take place at either a registered establishment approved by the Grain and Seed Exports Program for fumigating logs for export to China or in a bulk vessel hold - fumigation in bulk vessel holds require a fumigation plan sent to the Grain and Seed Exports Program, details further below.

 Methyl Bromide fumigation at:

-• 80grm/m3 for a minimum of 24 hours at 15 degrees Celsius or above;
+• 80grm/m3 for a minimum of 24 hours at above 15 degrees Celsius;

 OR